 - Born October 16, 1953 in Indianapolis, IN USA

+Rodney Scott was born on October 16, 1953 in Indianapolis, IN.
 He attended Arlington High School in Indianapolis where he played baseball, basketball and football.
 He was All-Indiana in baseball and also starred in basketball.
 In June 1972, he was picked in the 11th round by the Kansas City Royals.
-He signed shortly thereafter and was sent to the Royals Baseball Academy and played with the GCL Royals.
+He signed shortly thereafter and was sent to the Royals Baseball Academy, playing with the GCL Royals.
 He was the best offensive player on the team with a club-best .890 OPS.
-His line was .376/.426/.464.
-He had 16 stolen bases in 35 games, while being caught only once.
+His line was .376/.426/.464 with 16 stolen bases in 35 games, while being caught only once.

 Scott was the Denver Bears' main shortstop in 1976 in the American Association.
 He led the team in stolen bases (35) and was second in runs (75).
 In 114 games, his line was .307/.395/.400.
 That Denver team was particularly strong, featuring Andre Dawson, Ellis Valentine, Warren Cromartie and Tony Scott in the outfield and league MVP Roger Freed at first base.
 He was called up in September and went 4 for 10.
 In spring training in 1977, as the Expos were desperate for pitching, especially relief pitching, Scott was traded to the Texas Rangers for pitcher Jeff Terpko.
 But Scott never played a game with the Rangers in the regular season.
 Before the end of March, the Oakland Athletics acquired Scott and P Jim Umbarger in a trade for OF Claudell Washington.

-But Scott began the 1978 season not with the Cubs, but in the minors with the Wichita Aeros, back in the American Association.
+Scott began the 1978 season not with the Cubs, but in the minors with the Wichita Aeros, back in the American Association.
 Furthermore, it was as an outfielder that he was mostly used.
-He had to wait until June to see the Cubs asking for him to come up to the bigs.
-At that point, in 63 games, he was hitting .262 with a .339 OBP in AAA.
+He had to wait until June to get the call back to the bigs; in 63 games, he was hitting .262 with a .339 OBP in AAA.
 He had 36 stolen bases, which would still top the team at the end of the season.
 Scott, combined with Ivan DeJesus, made an impact in terms of speed at the top of the lineup for the Cubs.
 In 78 games, he scored 41 runs and had 27 stolen bases.
 More importantly, his OBP was .403 as he drew 43 walks to go with a career-best .282 batting average.
-But during the season, he had several run-ins with his manager Herman Franks.
-The Cubs made him available after the season.
-In December, Scott and Jerry White were traded to Montreal for outfielder Sam Mejias in what turned out to be one of the most lopsided trade in Expos history.
+During the season, he had several run-ins with manager Herman Franks.
+The Cubs made him available after the season; in December, Scott and Jerry White were traded to Montreal for outfielder Sam Mejias in what turned out to be one of the most lopsided trades in Expos history.

-In the off-season, Scott and the Expos couldn't agree on a contract and the case was settled in arbitration, in Scott's favor.
+In the offseason, Scott and the Expos struggled to agree on a contract and the split was settled in arbitration, in Scott's favor.
 The Expos wanted to pay him as a substitute but Scott had other ideas.
 When the Expos made the acquisition of Scott and White, the goal was to add both depth and speed to the lineup.
-But early in spring training in 1979, manager Dick Williams took a liking to Scott, because of his speed, defence and fearlessness, and in mid-March, it was established that Scott would play regularly.
+Early in spring training in 1979, manager Dick Williams took a liking to Scott, because of his speed, defense and fearlessness, and in mid-March, it was established that Scott would play regularly.
 It was just a matter of whether it would be at second or short.
 Both incumbents, Dave Cash and Chris Speier were struggling in camp.
-Cash was coming off his worst season offensively and had been removed late in games with the team was ahead because of defensive shortcomings.
+Cash was coming off his worst season offensively and had been removed late in games with the team ahead because of defensive shortcomings.
 As for Speier, he barely played after showing up with a bad back.
-At the end of camp, Williams announced that Scott would play second and Cash would thus be relegated to the bench.
+At the end of camp, Williams announced Scott would play second and Cash would be relegated to the bench.

-In spring training in 1982, it was obvious that rookie Wallace Johnson would be given every chance to win the starting assignment at second base.
-Johnson had become a kind of hero in 1981 when his pinch-hit triple in the next-to-last game of the season gave the Expos the lead in the game that clinched a playoff spot.
-Johnson had showed strong offensive numbers in the minors but some doubted his defensive abilities.
-But Johnson did enough in March to get Fanning to give him the job.
+In spring training in 1982, it was obvious rookie Wallace Johnson would be given every chance to win the starting assignment at second base.
+Johnson had become a cult hero in 1981 when his pinch-hit triple in the next-to-last game of the season gave the Expos the lead in the game that clinched a playoff spot.
+Johnson showed strong offensive numbers in the minors but some doubted his defensive abilities.
+Johnson did enough in March to get Fanning to give him the job.
 It was the start of what would be a merry-go-round at second base for the Expos.
 When Johnson started the season struggling and pressing, he was sent to the minors.
-Scott started a handful of games in late April but didn't do much.
+Scott started a handful of games in late April but did not do much.
 The writing was on the wall and in early May, he was released by the Expos.
-That the Expos let him go didn't sit well with his good friend Bill Lee, who decided to go to a nearby bar during the game that Saturday afternoon as a protest.
-Lee came back to the team late in the game that day as the Expos tried to mount a comeback against the Dodgers, but management did not find the stunt funny at all.
+This did not sit well with his good friend Bill Lee, who decided to go to a nearby bar during the game that Saturday afternoon as a protest.
+Lee came back late in the game as the Expos tried to mount a comeback against the Dodgers, but management did not find the stunt funny at all.
 The next day, Lee was released as well.

 Scott was free to sign with whichever team he wanted and Dick Williams, now manager of the San Diego Padres, was interested.
 In his book, Williams states that he was told the Padres would not try to sign Scott, due to rumors about drugs.
 Scott eventually signed with the New York Yankees.
 He went to play for the Columbus Clippers in the International League.
 He went on a tear, hitting .366 with a .450 OBP in 30 games.
 The Yankees wanted to call him up in July but when Scott asked for a new contract, the team relented.
 He was eventually called up in August after an injury to Willie Randolph.
 He had 9 starts but hit only .192 and was released before the end of the month.